amitch6097/simple-object-state/README.md

 ## The Gist

 The state of your app is stored in multiple singleton store classes, which inherit from the Store class.
 A store is setup by registering it with simple-object-state.
 From there on, the state of the Store can by changed by calling setState, which is inherited from the Store Class, much like React.Component.
 You listen to state changes of a single store, the subscribe() function is used, with arguments of the store and the function to call.
 The same is done with unsubscribe().
+Function can be set in the store as actions, which will then be avaible for outside store use through callAction.
 Finally a store is destroyed using unregister, which will remove a listeners, if there are any left around, and from then on the store will not be available.

 That's it!